ankarion/blog/content/postgresql/transform.md

 create extension jsonb_plperl;
 ```

-And in the definition of the function transform usage should be specified:
+And show that transform should be used in the definition of the function:

 ```sql
 TRANSFORM FOR TYPE jsonb
 ```

-All your SQL code should look like this:
+Full SQL code should look like this:

 ```sql
 CREATE EXTENSION jsonb_plperl CASCADE;